Skip to Content

 We started out day three of our Texas getaway in the cute Historic District with breakfast at Rolling in Thyme and Dough.
 It’s one of our favorite spots in Dripping Springs.
 Their breakfast croissant was the ideal fuel for our day, and the weather was nice enough for us to sit out on the patio and soak up a few morning rays.

 After breakfast, we wandered the collection of boutiques along Mercer Street and Old Fitzhugh Road.
-Between Vintage Soul TX and Starrs on Mercer, you can find just about any kind of vintage-inspired decor or unique clothing item you’re in the market for.
+Between Vintage Soul and Starrs on Mercer, you can find just about any kind of vintage-inspired decor or unique clothing item you’re in the market for.

-Drink and menu on a bar
+Drink and menu on a bar.

 Cocktails at Treaty Oak